AntonioFeijaoUK/hackercode/docs/index.md

 <!--more-->
 See [Hacker](https://en.wikipedia.org/wiki/Hacker) **general definition**

-> Reflecting the two types of hackers, there are two definitions of the word "hacker":
+Reflecting the two types of hackers, there are two definitions of the word "hacker":

->
-> 1) an adherent of the technology and programming subculture; see hacker culture.
+1) an adherent of the technology and programming subculture; see hacker culture.

->
-> 2) someone who is able to subvert [computer security](https://en.wikipedia.org/wiki/Computer_security).
-> If doing so for malicious purposes, the person can also be called a [cracker](https://en.wikipedia.org/wiki/Security_hacker).
+2) someone who is able to subvert [computer security](https://en.wikipedia.org/wiki/Computer_security).
+If doing so for malicious purposes, the person can also be called a [cracker](https://en.wikipedia.org/wiki/Security_hacker).
->

 ---

-## Game01

-Encoding, Decoding and more - [Game01](./game01/)

----

-## interesting links
+## Interesting links

 - <https://cryptochallenge.io/>